signalfx/splunk-otel-collector/instrumentation/README.md

   properties file to [configure the Splunk OpenTelemetry Auto Instrumentation Java Agent]( https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html).

-These packages can be installed from [package repositories](#debian-and-rpm-repositories) or downloaded from [GitHub Releases](#debian-and-rpm-packages).
+Install these packages from [package repositories](#debian-and-rpm-repositories) or download them from [GitHub Releases](#debian-and-rpm-packages).

-After installation, restart the applicable systemd services or reboot the system to enable the Java agent with the default configuration.
+After installation, restart the applicable `systemd` services or reboot the system to enable the Java agent with the default configuration.
 Optionally, see [Configuration](#configuration) for details about configuring the agent.

 ### Debian and RPM Repositories